 A musical number like this shouldn’t exist; we as muggles are unworthy of its greatness.
-Sorry not sorry in advance but I honestly prefer this cover of “Holding Out For a Hero” sung by queen Jennifer Saunders versus the peasants in Footloose.
+I honestly prefer this version of “Holding Out For a Hero” sung by queen Jennifer Saunders versus the peasants in Footloose.
 There’s a saying that “things get better as time goes on” and the 1984 original version just really cannot compare to this 2004 cover.
-It actually took me until 2010 to realize that this song was not WRITTEN for Shrek 2 as an original song but in fact was written for an entirely different movie.
-I was shocked to learn that this was a cover because the lyrics matched up so well to what’s going on in the movie when it cuts back to Shrek and the gang and Fairy Godmother.
+It actually took me until 2010 to realize that this song was NOT written for Shrek 2 as an original song but in fact was written for an entirely different movie.
+I was shook to learn that because of how well the lyrics matched up to what’s going on in the movie when it cuts back to Shrek and the gang, and Fairy Godmother.